-- The existence of a clear responsible Investment ("RI") Policy / Framework; - This Policy/Framework is implemented via a defined investment process; - The manager has a track record of using engagement and any voting rights to manage ESG factors; - The manager provides ESG specific reporting; and - The manager is a signatory of UN Principles of Responsible Investment ("PRI").
+- The existence of a clear Responsible Investment ("RI") Policy / Framework; - This Policy/Framework is implemented via a defined investment process; - The manager has a track record of using engagement and any voting rights to manage ESG factors; - The manager provides ESG specific reporting; and - The manager is a signatory of UN Principles of Responsible Investment ("PRI").

-The Trustees monitor the managers on an ongoing basis against the above criteria.
+The Trustee monitors the mangers on an ongoing basis against the above criteria.

 Hedge mismatch risk - The Trustee has considered the risk that overtime as the shape of the liability cashflows for the Plan evolves, a level of mismatch could develop between the LDI mandate and the liabilities being hedged.
-The mismatch can be reduced through a review of the LDI mandate once a valuation takes place.
+The mismatch can be reduced through a review of the LDI mandate when an actuarial valuation takes place.